jcraane/kmm-resources/README.md

     generatedClassName.set("KMMResourcesLocalization.kt") // Optional, defaults to 'KMMResourcesLocalization.kt'
     androidStringsPrefix.set("_generated") // Optional, defaults to '_generated'
-    androidSourceFolder.set("main") // The location of the android sources in the shared module (Optional, defaults to androidMain)
+    androidSourceFolder.set("main") // The location of the android sources in the shared module (Optional, defaults to androidMain) useDefaultTranslationIfNotInitialized.set(true) // When true, outputs the texts of the default language in the Android generated actual declarations instead of an empty String
 }

 val plutil = tasks["executePlutil"] // This one is only needed for iOS